- Flower namePetasites japonicus

 What is Petasites japonicus

-Common name: Petasites japonicus or Fuki , Scientific name: Petasites japonicus, aka: Fuki (Japanese), Giant Butterbur, Origin: Japan Distribution: Hokkaido ~ Honshu, Shikoku, Kyushu Japan, Korea Peninsula, China, Sakhalin, Plant Length: 30 cm Petiole Color: light green leaf shape: heart shape (kidney shape), both sexes Flower color: white (female strain), yellow (male), flowering period: February - May (Fuchsin), October (petiole).
+Common name: Petasites japonicus or Fuki , Scientific name: Petasites japonicus, aka: Fuki (Japanese), Giant Butterbur, Origin: Japan, the Korean Peninsula, and China, Distribution: Hokkaido ~ Honshu, Shikoku, Kyushu Japan, Plant height: 30 cm, Petiole Color: light gree,n leaf shape: heart shape (kidney shape), both sexes, Flower color: white (female strain), yellow (male), Flowering season: February to May (flowers); harvest: March to October (petioles).